tskit-dev/pyslim/docs/time_units.md

 ... and it can be quite conceptually tricky to make sure that time units are consistent across different stages of simulation.

+(Note: it *is* possible to set the time units to whatever you want, using the ``timeUnit`` parameter to ``initializeTreeSeq( )``, but this only affects this label in metadata (i.e., the output of ``ts.time_units``, and does not actually change how times are recorded in the tree sequence.)

 ## Mutation rates with msprime

-Only you really know how much time in the real world one spin around SLiM's life cycle corresponds to.
+Only you really know how much time in the real world corresponds do one spin around SLiM's life cycle.
 So, SLiM does not take a stand on what its time units actually are, and refers to them as "ticks".
 Previous versions of SLiM called these "generations",